mtarbit/dotfiles/README.md

 ### Acknowledgments

-The symlinking script was heavily inspired by / shamelessly ganked from [sensae/dotfiles](http://www.github.com/sensae/dotfiles).
+The symlinking script was heavily inspired by / shamelessly stolen from [sensae/dotfiles](http://www.github.com/sensae/dotfiles).
 It just didn't seem right to fork, since the dotfiles themselves are all mine, and I've modified the script a fair bit.